Need a Quick Dose of Language Learning Motivation? Watch These 5 TED Talks

 Even if you can’t move to another country, you can apply the no-English rule to a limited context, such as with an individual person.
 Find one person, either locally or online through a language exchange platform; commit to only speaking your target language with them; start speaking!

-Each video comes with captions you can click for an in-context definition and native pronunciation.
-You’ll also see other videos that use the word, giving you a full understanding of how to use it just from target language context.
+The FluentU video library contains a variety of foreign language content, including TED Talks.
+Each video comes with interactive subtitles you can click for definitions and native pronunciation.
+You’ll also see other videos that use the word, giving you a full understanding of how to use it in context.

 “A Word Game to Communicate in Any Language”